sarmbruster/neo4j-fti/README.md

 * the config property `fullTextIndexes` contains a comma seperated list of `<indexName>`:`<analyzerClass>` pairs
 * upon neo4j startup the indexes will be created
 * be aware these are manual indexes, so populating them is up to you

+Optionally this project features a Neo4j unmanaged extension to run regex queries on a manual index.
+To activate this, set in your ´neo4j-server.properties`

+    org.neo4j.server.thirdparty_jaxrs_classes=org.neo4j.contrib.fti=/regex

+By sending an http GET to http://localhost:7474/regex/<indexname>/<field>/<regex> you get back a list of node ids matching your query.